sonots/resque_starter/README.md

-# resque_starter
+# ResqueStarter

-`resque_starter` is a tool to start and manage multiple resque workers concurrently.
+ResqueStarter is a tool to start and manage multiple resque workers.

 # Purpose